 - Awarded the Gold Star by the Florida Veterinary Medical Association for outstanding contributions to the SFVMA in 2008

-- Served as a board member of the South Florida Veterinary Foundation from 2008-2014
+- Served as a board member of the Miami Veterinary Foundation from 2008-2014

 - Member of the American Veterinary Medical Association and the American College of Veterinary Dermatology.

 Beyond her dermatology expertise, Dr. Rosales has a strong passion for the care and well-being of pets in shelters and rescue organizations.
 You will often find her supporting and advocating for local shelter and rescue groups, raising awareness on spaying/neutering and promoting the importance of pet adoption.